Hegel ,Judaism &Islam

 to point out what he think the defect of Judaism and Islam and to say

-indirectly the love of the lord is only the character of Christianity and so
+indirectly the love of the lord is only the character of Christianity and

 it is the only defectless religion.
 (I hope you don't have to be a Derrida

-or other postmodernists of deconstruction to know the intentionality and the
+or other postmodernists of deconstruction to know the intentionality and

 unwritten words of the author.)"